bashleigh/typeorm-polymorphic/README.md

 ```bash
 $ yarn add typeorm-polymorphic
 ```

+> You'll also require `typeorm` and `reflect-metadata` if you haven't already installed these

 This is a concept I've put together for decorated polymorphic values with typeorm.
 I've taken a lot of inspiration from laravel's eloquent.